carcassonne

 Inside the stone walls at Carcassonne

-If you’re not careful, you’ll miss the tourist office that’s just inside, to the right.
+If you’re not careful, you’ll miss the tourist office, located just inside and to the right of the entrance.
 My advice?
 Find it and schedule a walking tour.
 The guide for my visit was superb.

 Tour guide at Carcassonne tells stories of advancing enemy troops and the rigor of the fortifications

-Tour guide at Carcassonne tells stories of advancing enemy troops and the rigor of the fortifications.
+The tour guide at Carcassonne tells stories of advancing enemy troops and the rigors of the fortifications.

 Another idea?
 Ride the miniature train that encircles the grounds, inside and out.
-It’s not just for kids … or should I say …. for kids of all ages.
+It’s not just for kids… or, instead, for kids of all ages.

 Train travels around the exterior of the city of Carcassonne